Executive Summary

 • Higher share price performance of companies that disclose improvement plans will nudge more small caps to adopt balance sheet reforms

 In the previous article, we stated key factors that will continue to support Japan’s stock market.
 These include the ongoing corporate reforms, the revamped savings policy which will spur investments, and the fact that Japan remains cheap versus its global peers despite the re-rating.
 Supportive fiscal and monetary policies and expectations of a reflationary environment have also underpinned the market.
-As it happens, Japan equities hit another record high in March.
+Since then, we have witnessed Japan equities break through to record highs in Q3 2024.

 The rally, however, has mostly been driven by large cap stocks.
 See Fig 1.
 This is likely the result of index buying by various groups and investors shifting out of China.
 Japan’s small caps however have not moved in tandem.
 Globally, small caps have seen muted rises; small caps in the US have also lagged large caps since 20201.